LogtalkDotOrg/logtalk3/examples/threads/integration2d/NOTES.md

 is accomplished by using a larger sampling of points in regions with large function variations.

-Two objects, "quadrec2d" and "quadsplit2d", implement two versions of the quadrature methods.
+Two objects, `quadrec2d` and `quadsplit2d`, implement two versions of the quadrature methods.

-In the quadrec2d object, the multi-threading method used is to divide the integral volume amongst the number of threads used (a power of 4) and then recursively apply the same method in each interval.
-The implementation uses the threaded/1 Logtalk built-in predicate.
+In the `quadrec2d` object, the multi-threading method used is to divide the integral volume amongst the number of threads used (a power of 4) and then recursively apply the same method in each interval.
+The implementation uses the `threaded/1` Logtalk built-in predicate.

-In the quadsplit2d object, a divide and conquer approach is also used but the original domain is split along a single dimension.
+In the `quadsplit2d` object, a divide and conquer approach is also used but the original domain is split along a single dimension.
 A thread is spawned for each sub-interval.
 This method can use any number of threads.
 However, by splitting along a single dimension, this method may perform poorly for functions where the splitting leaves must of work to just a few threads (resulting in load balancing problems).

-The split/spawn/collect of thread goals uses the Logtalk built-in predicates threaded_once/1 and threaded_exit/1.
+The split/span/collect of thread goals uses the Logtalk built-in predicates `threaded_once/1` and `threaded_exit/1`.

 Both objects implement the same protocol:

     integrate(Function, A, B, C, D, NP, Error, Integral)

-This predicate allows us to find the integral of a function of two variables on the rectangular domain [A,B][C,D] given a maximum approximation error.
+This predicate allows us to find the integral of a function of two variables on the rectangular domain `[A,B][C,D]` given a maximum approximation error.
 NP represents the method to be used (0,1,2,3).
 For NP = 0, an adaptive trapezoidal rule is used.
 For NP = 1, 2, 3 an adaptive gaussian quadrature of 1, 2, or 3 points is used.